Arkansas: Race and ethnicity

 Per the 2019 census estimates, Arkansas was 72.0% non-Hispanic white, 15.4% Black or African American, 0.5% American Indian and Alaska Native, 1.5% Asian, 0.4% Native Hawaiian or other Pacific Islander, 0.1% some other race, 2.4% two or more races, and 7.7% Hispanic or Latin American of any race.
 In 2011, the state was 80.1% white (74.2% non-Hispanic white), 15.6% Black or African American, 0.9% American Indian and Alaska Native, 1.3% Asian, and 1.8% from two or more races.
 Hispanics or Latinos of any race made up 6.6% of the population.
 As of 2011, 39.0% of Arkansas's population younger than age 1 were minorities.

 European Americans have a strong presence in the northwestern Ozarks and the central part of the state.
 African Americans live mainly in the southern and eastern parts of the state.
 Arkansans of Irish, English and German ancestry are mostly found in the far northwestern Ozarks near the Missouri border.
 Ancestors of the Irish in the Ozarks were chiefly Scots-Irish, Protestants from Northern Ireland, the Scottish lowlands and northern England part of the largest group of immigrants from Great Britain and Ireland before the American Revolution.
 English and Scots-Irish immigrants settled throughout the back country of the South and in the more mountainous areas.
 Americans of English stock are found throughout the state.

 A 2010 survey of the principal ancestries of Arkansas's residents revealed the following: 15.5% African American, 12.3% Irish, 11.5% German, 11.0% American, 10.1% English, 4.7% Mexican, 2.1% French, 1.7% Scottish, 1.7% Dutch, 1.6% Italian, and 1.4% Scots-Irish.

-Most people identifying as "American" are of English descent and/or Scots-Irish descent.
+Most people identifying as "American" are of English descent or Scots-Irish descent.
 Their families have been in the state so long, in many cases since before statehood, that they choose to identify simply as having American ancestry or do not in fact know their ancestry.
 Their ancestry primarily goes back to the original 13 colonies and for this reason many of them today simply claim American ancestry.
 Many people who identify as of Irish descent are in fact of Scots-Irish descent.

+According to the American Immigration Council, in 2015, the top countries of origin for Arkansas' immigrants were Mexico, El Salvador, India, Vietnam, and Guatemala.

 According to the 2006–2008 American Community Survey, 93.8% of Arkansas's population (over the age of five) spoke only English at home.
 About 4.5% of the state's population spoke Spanish at home.
 About 0.7% of the state's population spoke another Indo-European language.
 About 0.8% of the state's population spoke an Asian language, and 0.2% spoke other languages.